 For a dedicated home office space, you can use a small room with enough area for a desk and computer, as well as a door that can be closed to keep work and home life apart.

 There are few restrictions in designing this area.
-You can affix posters, artwork, and other additions to your walls that will motivate you each morning, boosting the level of productivity at the same time.
+You can affix posters, artwork, and other additions to your walls that will motivate you each morning, boosting your level of productivity at the same time.

 Adding bright lighting has been shown to make people happy, and ambient sounds can help people concentrate.
 Also, please pay attention to the air quality in your dedicated space since it can reduce productivity.